javiersuweijie/javiersuweijie.github.io/_posts/2017-6-15-Lazada-Product-Title-Challenge.md

 ![LSTM with categories](https://raw.githubusercontent.com/javiersuweijie/javiersuweijie.github.io/master/images/lstm-2.png)

-* clarity: 0.211
+* clarity: 0.206639
-* Conciseness: 0.354
+* Conciseness: 0.333616

-Although it didn't do as well on the split testing evaluation, this model performed the best so far on the validation set.
+This model performed the best so far on the validation set.

 Possible things to explore:
 1. Compare the performance with a tuned Bi-directional LSTM.
 2. Use embeddings with a larger dimension.
-I wasn't able to try
+I wasn't able to try due to a lack of memory.

 ### Titles Pre-processing